 President Palmer was unrealistic vs. President Palmer was the second best character in the show vs. the show Jumped the Shark when President Palmer was written out and killed off.

 The Real Time gimmick is played out vs. The Real Time Format is a stroke of undiluted genius.

-Fans are also split about which season is the best, with seasons two and five leading to massive nerd arguments over which season was the best.
+Fans are also split about which season is the best, with Seasons 2 and 5 leading to massive nerd arguments over which season was the best.

 Do not even start on female characters in the show.
 Not one single female character elicits a moderate reaction, they are either Amazon goddesses or straight bitches.
 No middle.
 Not ever.

 With Live Another Day, the base continues to be broken about Audrey.
 Depending on who you ask, she's been the dullest of Jack's love interests and just a dull character overall (despite the fact that she Took a Level in Badass after Day 4 - which admittedly doesn't say much because 24 takes place in a World of Badass).
 Others claim that Jack and Audrey have better chemistry than anyone else and are likewise very pleased to see her, and hope the Will They Or Wontthey between her and Jack will finally be happily resolved after over a decade in the show's timeline (and over 7 years in real life, partially due to the show's cancellation).

 The way Curtis died rubbed some fans the wrong way.
 Most think he was killed off because he was becoming a Ensemble Dark Horse.

 Fans who think the ending of the show was an acceptable ending vs. those who want the much-talked about movie to finally happen in order to move the plot even further.